Meer-Dev/EmployeeManagementSystemV.1/ProjectPlan.md

 3.  **SSE Implementation:**
     *   Say: *"Create the SSE service in Frontend and the corresponding Controller in Backend as per Section 2.3.
 Test the progress bar flow."*

-4.  **Deployment:**
-    *   Say: *"Generate the Dockerfile and docker-compose.yml based on Section 5.
-Ensure environment variables are secured."*

-### 💡 Why This Prompt is Superior
-1.  **Forces Backend Scan:** Prevents the AI from writing frontend code for a backend that doesn't exist or is poorly structured.
-2.  **Normalization Enforcement:** Explicitly demands relational data modeling (Departments, Roles, Logs) instead of a simple CRUD app.
-3.  **Granular Flow:** The **Request Flow** section ensures the AI doesn't skip interceptors, correlation IDs, or audit logs.
-4.  **SSE Specifics:** Gives exact instructions on how to handle real-time streams (a common pain point).
-5.  **DevOps Ready:** Includes Docker and CI/CD specs, making the project deployable immediately.
-6.  **Self-Correction:** The "Missing Feature Detection" section forces the AI to double-check its own work against enterprise standards.